MichaelBenvenuto/PLDude/README.md

 `<XILINX>/bin/<PLATFORM>`

 ## Running
 PLDude has several command line arguments to choose from.
-These enable programming and may disable the compilation and only program the device defined in `pldprj.yml` with a pre-generated bitfile
+These can enable programming, toggle synthesis/compilation or program the device with a prepared bitfile

 Option          | Functionality
 ----------------|--------------